jeancochrane/pytest-flask-sqlalchemy/README.md

     return database
 ```

-### Test configuration (.ini or .cfg file)
+### Test configuration

-This plugin allows you to configure a few different properties in the test
+This plugin allows you to configure a few different properties in a
-configuration file in order to handle the specific database connection needs
+`setup.cfg` test configuration file in order to handle the specific database connection needs
-of an app.
+of your app.
 For basic background on setting up pytest configuration files, see
 the [pytest docs](https://docs.pytest.org/en/latest/customize.html#adding-default-options).

 All three configuration properties ([`mocked-engines`](#mocked-engines),